forc-db/ForC/how_to/edit_the_data_(overview).md

         v.
 Measurements

-        vi.
-The remaining .csv files (variables, histtype, pft) require updates only when new variables, disturbance type, and plant functional type, respectively, are introduced.
+        vi.The remaining .csv files (variables, histtype, pft) require updates only when new variables, disturbance type, and plant functional type, respectively, are introduced.
 In other words, these should rarely be updated.

         vii.
 The .csv file Plots is automatically generated from the history file.